- Doctoral Programme in Chemistry

-Potential doctoral thesis directors: Dr. Josep Maria Luís Luís, Dr. Miquel Solà Puig, Dr. Sergey Vyboyshchikov,
+Potential doctoral-thesis research directors: Dr Josep Maria Luís Luís, Dr Miquel Solà Puig, Dr Sergey Vyboyshchikov, Dr Albert Poater Teixidor

 5. Theoretical chemistry, Modelling and Molecular Engineering

-Potential doctoral thesis directors: Dr. Emili Besalú Llorà, Dr. Miquel Duran Portas, Dr. Pedro Salvador Sedano, Dr. Sílvia Simon Rabaseda, Dr. Marcel Swart, Dr. Alexander Voitiouk, Dr. Lluís Blancafort San José, Dr. Ferran Feixas Geronès, Dr. Eduard Matito Gras, Dr. Sílvia Osuna Oliveras, Dr. Jordi Poater Teixidor
+Potential directive investigators of doctoral theses: Dr. Emili Besalú Llorà, Dr. Miquel Duran Portas, Dr. Pedro Salvador Sedano, Dr. Sílvia Simon Rabaseda, Dr. Marcel Swart, Dr. Lluís Blancafort San José, Dr. Ferran Feixas Geronès, Dr. Eduard Matito Gras, Dr. Sílvia Osuna Oliveras, Dr. Jordi Poater Teixidor, Dr. Marc Garcia Borràs

 6. Analytical and bio-analytical technology